 You may think dirt is dirt, but potting soils and garden soils do vary greatly in their composition and consistency.
 Potting soils contain high percentages of peat moss, vermiculite (looks like gold flecks), and perlite (the little white things!) which makes the soil lighter and less likely to compact in your containers.
 Potting soils also offer superior drainage, a big advantage in a pot where lingering water can lead to root rot.
-Many potting “soils” are actually soiless (or nearly soiless) mixes which can make them appropriate for seed starting as well.
+Many potting “soils” are actually soilless (or nearly soilless) mixes which make them perfect for seed starting.

-Garden soils are usually less costly than potting mixes and are often enriched with composted manure and humus, making them nutrient rich.
+Garden soils are usually less costly than potting mixes and are often enriched with composted manure and humus.
 Gardens benefit greatly from this balanced and nutritious mixture.
-Garden soils should never be used in pots as their heavy consistancy will not provide adequate drainage for your potted plants.
+Garden soils should never be used in pots as their weight and consistency will not provide adequate drainage for your potted plants.

 What are the benefits of mulch?

 Covering the exposed soil between your plants with mulch can go a long way to help reduce weed growth.
 The mulch creates a barrier between the soil below and any wandering weed seeds that might be passing by on the wind.
-Mulch also helps retain moisture in the soil by reducing surface evaporation and can reduce watering during dry spells.
-Mulch also helps regulate the soil temperature, insulating from the scorching summer sun and retaining heat during cool nights in the spring and fall.
+Mulch also helps retain moisture in the soil by reducing surface evaporation; it can even reduce how often you need to water during dry spells!
+Mulch also helps regulate the soil temperature, as it helps to insulate the surface from the scorching summer sun, and also retains heat during cool nights in the spring and fall.

 Mulch can also be beautiful!
-Our bagged cedar mulch comes in 3 colours (black, red, and natural) to match your garden scheme.
-The finished look of mulch can add real polish to your beds and borders and highlight of your favorite garden plants, all while contributing to their health and vigor.
+Our bagged cedar mulch comes in 3 colours (black, brown, and natural) to match your garden scheme.
+The finished look of mulch can add real polish to your beds and borders and highlight of your favourite garden plants, all while contributing to their health and vigour.

-At Belgian, our mulch, stone and soils are sold by the bag in cubic foot denominations, not in bulk or by the yard.
-To calculate how many bags you need, multiply your area to be covered (in square feet) by the depth required in inches, divided by 12.
-Or, remember that each cubic foot covers about 6 square feet at a depth of 2 inches.
+At Belgian, our mulch, stone and soils are sold by the bag in cubic foot denominations; we do not sell in bulk or by the yard.
+To calculate how many bags you need, multiply your area to be covered (in square feet) by the depth required in inches, then divide by 12; each cubic foot covers about 6 square feet at a depth of 2 inches.